Giotrif (Afatinib Dimaleate)

 Frequently Asked Questions

-If it’s less than 8 hours before your next dose, skip the missed dose.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
-Never take a double dose to make up for a missed dose.
+If you miss a dose and it's less than 8 hours until your next dose, skip the missed dose.
+Otherwise, take it as soon as you remember, but do not double the dose.

 Important Disclaimer